Q-CHOP: Quantum constrained Hamiltonian optimization: Numerical experiments

 that needs to be resolved in cash.
-Here $m$ is the number of ETF shares exchanged for the basket.
+Here $m$ is the number of bond ETF shares exchanged for the basket.
 Specifically, the penalty resolving a mismatch in cash takes the form of a fee,

 that the exchanging party wishes to minimize.
-Here $g$ is a penalty factor chosen by the ETF issuer.
+Here $g$ is a penalty factor chosen by the bond ETF issuer.
 Altogether, the optimization problem is to identify an asset vector $\bm x$ that minimizes the fee $f(\bm x)$ while satisfying constraints of the form in Eq.~\eqref{eq:ETF_cons}.
-The worst feasible solution to this optimization problem is the all-0 vector corresponding to an empty basket, which satisfies constraints but incurs a large penalty.

-To generate ETF problem instances with $N$ assets, we set the number of ETF shares to $m = \lceil N/2+1 \rceil$, and sample ETF asset weights $w_a$ uniformly on the interval $(0, 1)$ before normalizing to ensure that $\sum_a w_a = 1$.
-We then sample the asset prices $\Price(a)$ from a normal distribution with mean $1$ and standard deviation $0.1$.
+To generate bond ETF problem instances with $N$ assets, we set the number of bond ETF shares to $m = \lceil N/2+1 \rceil$, which is sufficiently high to ensure that the all-0 vector corresponding to an empty basket is the worst feasible solution.
+We then sample bond ETF asset weights $w_a$ uniformly on the interval $(0, 1)$ before normalizing to ensure that $\sum_a w_a = 1$, and sample the asset prices $\Price(a)$ from a normal distribution with mean $1$ and standard deviation $0.1$.
 These quantities determine the objective function $f(\bm x)\propto\Delta(\bm x)^2$ up to an arbitrary coefficient.
 To determine the constraints, we assign each asset one of three market sectors $F_1,F_2,F_3$ uniformly at random.
 The induced constraints of the form in Eq.~\eqref{eq:ETF_cons} are then determined by

 where we set $\epsilon = 0.1$.

 To ensure that inequality constraints are integer-valued (which is necessary for their simulation via the slack variable method in Section \ref{sec:inequality}), we multiply the inequalities in Eq.~\eqref{eq:ETF_cons} by a factor of 10 and round coefficients to the nearest integer.
 In practice, the high dimensionality of the slack variables necessary to enforce all inequality constraints makes their classical simulation computationally intractable, so we enforce only one upper bound constraint for each simulated problem instance.
 We also reject instances in which all states are feasible, or in which all feasible states have the same objective energy (leading to an undefined approximation ratio).